kenshr/The-Evolution-of-Chess/README.md

 - Rating Difference
 - Average Rating

+One final feature that I generated was the 'ECO Short' column.
+Given that chess has so many potential openings (and variations within those openings), it was difficult to find meaningful information when trying to analyze aggregate data for the types of openings that people used.
+To counteract this, I wrote a script to parse through the openings and categorize them based on keywords irrespective of the specific variation of the opening that was played.
+This lowered the number of openings by an entire order of magnitude from 4438 to 515.

 These features proved to be much more useful for parsing through data and analyzing games.

 ## Exploratory Data Analysis